 How did electricity help relieve some of her drudgery and increase access to broader cultural opportunities?

-Ruth Schwartz Cowan, More Work for Mother: The Ironies of Household Technology from the Open Hearth to the Microwave.
+Cowan, Ruth Schwartz.
+More Work for Mother: The Ironies of Household Technology from the Open Hearth to the Microwave.
 New York: Basic Books, 1983.

-Carolyn M. Goldstein, Creating Consumers: Home Economists in Twentieth-Century America.
-University of North Carolina Press, 2012.
+Goldstein, Carolyn M. Creating Consumers: Home Economists in Twentieth-Century America.
+Chapel Hill: University of North Carolina Press, 2012.

-Abigail Harrison Moore and R. W. Sandwell, eds.
+Moore, Abigail Harrison, and R. W. Sandwell, eds.
 In a New Light: Histories of Women and Energy.
 Montreal: McGill-Queens University Press, 2021.